VisDunneRight/rel-diag_mturk_analysis/readme.md

-# Data Analysis of Relational Diagrams AMT study
+# Data Analysis of the SQL vs. Visual Diagrams on time and correctness matching relational query patterns Mturk study

 # Setup instructions
 1. Clone the repo or otherwise download the files.